praveen12bnitt/Notion/Documentation/GettingStarted/installation.rst

 Of particular interest is the :tt:`--db` argument which specifies a port for the server to listen on for `web access <localhost:8082>`_ to the embedded database.
 Performance tuning, db maintance, etc can be performed through the web interface (http://localhost:8082 by default).

 Notion listens for DICOM requests on a specific port (11117 by default) and for HTTP requests (port 11118 by default).
-Configuration of DICOM is covered :ref:`elsewhere <DICOM-Config>`.
-The HTTP server responds to REST requests
+Configuration of DICOM is covered :ref:`elsewhere <DICOMConfig>`.
+The HTTP server responds to :ref:`REST requests <REST>` and serves :ref:`Notion's webapp <Webapp>`.